vtex-apps/store-form/docs/README.md

   - `password`: the sub-property will be rendered as a `form-input.text` block with `inputType` set to `password`.
   - `textArea`: the sub-property will be rendered as a `form-input.textarea` block.
   - `checkbox`: the sub-property will be rendered as a`form-input.checkbox` block.
+  - `upload`: the sub-property will be rendered as a`form-input.upload` block.

 ## Modus operandi